donNewtonAlpha/voltha/k8s/foundry-node/basic-k8s-setup.md

 ## Intialize base k8s environment

-Disable swap. kubelet nor kubeadm with run with it.
+Disable swap. kubelet nor kubeadm will run with it.
 ```
 sudo swapoff -a
 ```

 Run the kubeadm init.
-Can take a while as kube system images have to be downloaded.
+This starts the k8s core pods and sets the configuration.
+Can take a while as kube system docker images have to be downloaded.
 You should save the output if you need to refer to it later.
 ```
 sudo kubeadm init --pod-network-cidr=192.168.0.0/16
 ```